AlessandroStaffolani/rlq-scheduler/README.md

 python deploy.py deploy --all --folder config/real-world-evaluation
 ```

 Google traces are loaded by the docker images from the `data/google-traces` folder.
-However, the `google-traces` folder contains all the python scripts and pipeline used to extract those data.
+However, the `google-traces` folder contains all the Python scripts and pipeline used to extract those data.
 Please, refer to the `google-traces/README.md` documentation for additional details.

 Note: you might need to modify the `custom_images` property in the `deployer_manager.yml` files provided in the configuration folders.

 ### Evaluation Experiments
+***

 The steps described so far allows to train the agents, for the final evaluation it is necessary to have a running deployment (see the steps above) and a `multi_run_config.yml` file with the path to the agents model to load.
 For simplicity, the `generate_eval_config.py` script can generate the config file.
 Before running it is necessary to change the following variables in the file: